Skip to main content

 Creating a highlight

-In addition to these text highlights, you can create area highlights by holding down Ctrl (Cmd on a Mac), then drawing a rectangular box by clicking and dragging.
-Area highlights copy exact images of the selected area to your clipboard, so they're useful for capturing tables, figures, and other layout-sensitive elements of a PDF.
-Additionally, some PDFs (usually those that started life as a low-quality scan of a paper document) lack a text layer entirely (the PDF is just an image underneath), which will prevent text highlighting from working.
-Area highlights will still allow you to highlight in such PDFs.
+In addition to text highlights, you can create area highlights, either by selecting the Area Highlight tool in the toolbar or by holding down Ctrl (Cmd on a Mac) and drawing a rectangular box with a click and drag.
+Area highlights copy an exact image of the selected area to your clipboard, so they're useful for capturing tables, figures, and other layout-sensitive elements of a PDF.

 Pasting a highlight into your notes

-When you finish making a highlight of either type, a reference to the highlight will be copied to your clipboard.
-If you have the Editor tab open in the sidebar viewing your notes, your cursor will also leap into that pane.
+When you finish making a highlight of either type, a reference to it is copied to your clipboard, and if the Notes pane is open, your cursor jumps into it.
 You can now press Ctrl+V (Cmd+V on a Mac) to paste that reference, which will appear as an underlined version of the text of that highlight; clicking on it will take you to the location of the highlight in the PDF.
-(In the case of an area highlight, you’ll have a linked image instead of linked text.)
+(For an area highlight, you'll get a linked image instead of linked text)

-If you prefer, you can select Pin, Text, or Text with Pin from the menu that appears after pasting:
+If you'd rather paste something else, choose Pin, Text with Pin, Text, or Source from the menu that appears after pasting:

 • Pin: Rather than showing the full text of the highlight, show just a pin icon.
 When you click on the pin, you’ll jump to the location of the highlight.
-Ordinarily, you’ll put a pin in the same Rem as some other notes you’ve just written, to indicate what passage in the PDF the notes correspond to.
+Usually, you’ll drop a pin in the same bullet as some other notes you’ve just written, to indicate what passage in the PDF the notes correspond to.

 • Text with Pin: As the name suggests, this pastes the text followed by a pin.
 Use this option if you want to start with the text that was already in the PDF, but edit it slightly (you can't edit the text of the default Reference that's pasted – it's an exact mirror of the text in the PDF).